CD-BASH/GBJAM-12/README.md

 | **docs**     | Concerned files are for documentation purposes. |
 | **lab**      | When you go crazy on your branches. |

-For more information on the contributing guidelines for this repository, please refer to the [Git](https://github.com/charlesDouc/GBJAM-12/wiki/Git) article in this project's wiki.
+For more information on the contributing guidelines for this repository, please refer to the [Git](https://github.com/charlesDouc/GBJAM-12/wiki/Git) article from this project's wiki.

+## Wiki

+This repository has [wiki](https://github.com/charlesDouc/GBJAM-12/wiki) features enabled for documentation and research purposes.
+Feel free to add your content into it and share it with the team.
+Issue tickets with the *docs* scope should refer to a task linked with wiki article creations.